Common tangents to convex bodies

-In \cite{bisztriczky1990separated} and \cite{cappell1994common} they used a different definition of \emph{separated}, they call a family of subsets $\bS=\{\sS_1,\dots,\sS_m\}\subseteq\cK^d$ separated if for every $n$-dimensional affine subspace, with $1\leq n\leq d-2$, intersects at most $n+1$ members of $\bS$.
+In \cite{bisztriczky1990separated} and \cite{cappell1994common}; they used a different definition of \emph{separated}, they call a family of subsets $\bS=\{\sS_1,\dots,\sS_m\}\subseteq\cK^d$ separated if for every $n$-dimensional affine subspace, with $1\leq n\leq d-2$, intersects at most $n+1$ members of $\bS$.
 This notion of separation is equivalent to what we define as \emph{strong separation} (see \cite[Lemma 1]{bisztriczky1990separated} for one direction).

-Sometimes it is more useful to use vector configurations instead of point configuration.
-A set of vectors is said to be \emph{acyclic} if there is no linear dependence with all coefficients positive.
-See \cite[Chapter 6.2]{ziegler}.
-Any point configuration $\bA=\{\pp_1,\dots,\pp_k\}$ in $\Rr^d$ can be turned into an acyclic vector configuration in $\Rr^{d+1}$ by transforming each point $\pp\in\bA$ into the vector $\vv=(\pp,1)$.
-We call this construction the linearization of $\bA$.
+Sometimes it is more useful to use cones instead of convex bodies A family of cones $\bC=\{\sC_1,\dots,\sC_k\}$ in $\Rr^d$ is said to be \emph{acyclic} if there is no linear dependence on $\cone(\bC)$ with all coefficients positive.
+See \cite[Chapter 6.2]{ziegler} for more information.